Information Station Specialists Website

 Planning & Purchasing Your System

-See typical ALERT AM planning steps and / or contact Bill Baker for a recommendation on the best setup for your intended application.
-Bill can also supply related pricing.
+See "Planning an Information Radio System" and / or contact us for a recommendation on the best setup for your intended application.
+We can supply related pricing.

 Note: Because FCC processing time is unpredictable, we recommend that you request licensing and other FCC documentation services from us as soon as you know for sure you will have a station – definitely no later than when you place your radio equipment order.